YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * **Strong mob Torp-DD (average Gun DPS, high Torp DPS)**; Evasion buffer.

 * Skill:
   * Gain +15% FP/TRP for 60s.
-Upon taking a hit (MISSES COUNT AS HITS), 10% chance to launch a barrage (10s internal cooldown).
+Upon taking a hit (MISSES COUNT AS HITS), 10% chance to launch a [barrage](https://streamable.com/8nfasn) (10s internal cooldown).
+    * The 30 AIMED SHOTS, fired in 3x10 waves, deal 25 bdmg with 100/100/100 amods.
+They are modified by 100% of the unit's FP.
   * The unit's first 3 torpedo launches deal +50% damage; upon torpedo launch, grant +3 Speed and +15% EVA to the vanguard lead.

 - Desc: